 Filing a formal human rights complaint is a serious matter.
 Always remember that discrimination is not your fault and that changing the attitudes and behaviours of others is sometimes a long and hard process.
 If you choose to file a formal human rights complaint, there are supports in place to assist you through the process.
-Remember that a complaint with the BC Human Rights Tribunal has to be files within six-months of the last incident.
+Remember that a complaint with the BC Human Rights Tribunal has to be filed within 12 months of the last incident.
 At times however, an informal approach may work to resolve your issue.
 The following suggestions and general guidelines are for your consideration.

 If you need information about your legal rights as protected in human rights legislation, call us directly.